The Pirate City: An Algerine Tale: Reception

 During his publishing career, Ballantyne's writing style was both praised and criticized.
 In 1858 a publication titled The Athaneum commented on Ballantyne's work by stating "The illustrations to [his] work[s] are beautiful, the descriptions of scenery are excellent, the adventures wonderful enough to satisfy the most inordinate wonder-seeker".
 In 1893, Review of Reviews mentions that Ballantyne's works deal too much with religion.
 To this, Ballantyne himself replied "I believe in the necessity for salvation, and I will always bring religion into my books, no matter what others may say."
-Shortly after The Coral Island was published, a paper titled The Scotsman praised him, saying "Mr Ballantyne ought to be a decided favourite with young readers, for not content with introducing them to far distant lands- ranging from the cold and cheerless regions of North America to the beautiful islands of the Pacific he makes young boys the heroes of all his stories, endowing them with wonderful fortitude and perseverance.
+Shortly after The Coral Island was published, The Scotsman praised him, saying "Mr. Ballantyne ought to be a decided favourite with young readers, for not content with introducing them to far distant lands- ranging from the cold and cheerless regions of North America to the beautiful islands of the Pacific he makes young boys the heroes of all his stories, endowing them with wonderful fortitude and perseverance.
 [The Coral Island] has all the advantages of Mr. Ballantyne's former works; it is both instructive and amusing".

 Contemporary critics view Ballantyne's work alongside that of Daniel Defoe and Robert Louis Stevenson.
-Ballantyne writes in an easygoing and accessibile style and is a great storyteller who writes his stories with the moral solidity of Crusoe and the chivalry of King Arthur.
+Ballantyne writes in an easygoing and accessible style.
 The details in his work are factually accurate, and he gives his readers clear and stern messages about moral purity and godliness.
-Yet by today's standards Ballantyne's heroes are sober, farsighted, and without a sense of humor.
+By today's standards Ballantyne's heroes are sober, farsighted, and without a sense of humor.

 Genre and style

+This work of juvenile adventure fiction, also known as a Robinsonade, is a take on the foreign cities of Africa by one of the 19th century children's literature novelists.
+The writing style is dialogue-driven with action-packed sections in every chapter.
+The story moves along at a quick pace and uses exciting and exotic descriptions, to avoid becoming too dull for his young audience.

+Eric Quayle, the author of "Ballantyne the Brave", states that Ballantyne's work "could be relied upon to stir romance and danger into humdrum affairs of everyday life and whose stories never failed to tingle with the steel of dramatic suspense and the bloodthirsty incidents so beloved by boys of all ages".